kristinalabayova/Layout/README.md

   # Layout

-  Simple advert for upcoming Phone
+  Simple advert for places to visit (fake link for travel guide tour)